Antisource/Antisource/README.md

 <br/>

-As a junior majoring in Artificial Intelligence and Data Science, I have developed a strong foundation in software engineering, data analysis, statistics, and machine learning.
-I am proficient in various programming languages and tools, such as Python, C++, Java, SQL, Excel, and Tableau.
+As a senior majoring in Artificial Intelligence and Data Science, I have developed a strong foundation in, machine learning, statistical techniques, software engineering, data science, and analysis.
+I am passionate about applying these skills in finance and quantitative analysis.
+I am proficient in various programming languages and tools, such as Python, R, C++, Java, SQL, Excel, and Tableau.
 I have a keen interest and expertise in artificial intelligence, especially in applying machine and deep learning techniques to solve real-world problems.
 I have demonstrated exceptional problem-solving abilities and teamwork skills in various projects.
 I am multilingual and eager to learn new technologies and methods.
 I am looking for opportunities to leverage my skills and knowledge in quantitative roles and contribute to innovation.

 **Language and Tools:**